Permafacture/data-oriented-pyglet/README.md

 The Allocator is the user's interface with Components, Entities and Systems.

-Components are Numpy arrays of the attributes that will make up Entities.
+Components are numpy arrays of the attributes that will make up Entities.
 They have a shape and a datatype and once given to the Allocator, they are abstracted away. ie, an RGB color Component might be: